See also "Where is the DirectX SDK (2013 Edition)?"

 Windows 7 SDK: Note that many components of "DirectX" have been included in the Windows SDKs for years.
 Windows SDK 7.0A (included with VS 2010) and Windows SDK 7.1 include headers and import libraries for Direct3D9, Direct3D9Ex, Direct3D 10.x, Direct3D 11.0, Direct2D, DirectWrite, DXGI, DirectSound, DirectInput, DirectMusic "core", DirectShow, and XINPUT 9.1.0.

 DXUT: The current version of DXUT11 in the DirectX SDK (June 2010) is heavily tied to D3DX which requires the legacy DirectX SDK.
-I'm working on a new version of DXUT that uses DirectXTK.
-Stay tuned for more information, and join the discussion at the DirectXTK project.
+See DXUT for Win32 Desktop Update.

-See also: Where is DXERR.LIB?, Direct3D Tutorial Win32 Sample, DirectInput Samples, DirectX SDK Install Helpers, GDF Tools, XDSP.H, SH Math, BC6H/BC7Encoder, Effects for Direct3D 11 Update
+See also: Where is DXERR.LIB?, GDF Tools, XDSP.H, SH Math, BC6H/BC7Encoder, Effects for Direct3D 11 Update